gizmag/django-international/README.rst

 used in this app comes from Wikipedia_ and XE.com_, and will be updated from time to time when sources become updated.

+Language name data is acquired from babel_ if babel is installed.

 .. contents::

 international.models.countries_raw